micfun123/Better-Discord-Quiz-Bot/README.md

 ### Prerequisites

--   Python 3.8 or higher
+-   Python between and including 3.8 -- 3.11

 -   A Discord bot token